 Using the raise example, don’t focus on how your boss might find the money in the budget, or how Joe or Sarah or Steve might deserve it more.
 Just focus on the raise happening.
 Use statements like, “sometimes life plays out in incredible ways” or “things are always working out for me” to support your expectation.

-Visualize.
-Visualization is one of my most favorite tools for increasing positive expectation!
+Visualization is one of my most favourite tools for increasing positive expectations!
 Many of the most successful people in the world visualize themselves accomplishing their goals.
 Arnold Schwarzenegger.
 Oprah Winfrey.
 Will Smith.
 These people overcame incredible odds to be so successful.
 I mean, after Terminator and Kindergarten Cop, who thought that Arnold would be governor of California?!

 Using our previous example, visualize exactly what you’d be doing when you were told about the raise, where you would be, what your boss would say.
 What would you tell your loved ones afterwards?
 How would you feel on the drive home?